In Oral Health

 Teeth Grinding & Posture

-Lousy posture during the day can turn into a grinding problem at night.
-Many people do not have an ergonomically correct workspace set-up.
-They find themselves working in awkward body positions, which cause them to hunch their shoulders forward, curving the spine into a C-shape.
-In combination with the forward head position, the C-shape places the jaw’s condyles deeper into their sockets.
-The nerves in your neck and shoulder muscles lead into the temporomandibular joint, connecting the jawbone to the skull.
-The incorrect position of bones and muscles can put unnecessary pressure on nerves and cause you to grind your teeth.
+Poor posture during the day can contribute to grinding problems, especially at night.
+Many people work in ergonomically incorrect workspaces, leading to awkward body positions that cause them to hunch their shoulders and curve their spine.
+This, combined with a forward head position, can place the jaw’s condyles deeper into their sockets.
+The nerves in the neck and shoulder muscles connect to the temporomandibular joint (TMJ), which connects the jawbone to the skull.
+Incorrect positioning of bones and muscles can put unnecessary pressure on these nerves and contribute to teeth grinding.

 Treating Cracked Teeth